User view refers to the visualization and functionalities accessed by users of the content hosted by your MINERVA instance.

 The content is visualized using Google Maps API, and allows similar pan and zoom functionalities.
 The content is interactive, the user can click on an element or interaction to examine additional details displayed in the left panel (functional area).

 The content is by default displayed in a semantic zoom mode, where compartments and areas in the submitted file cover underlying elements on higher levels of zoom.
 This view is generated procedurally, directly from the uploaded content.
 This view is generated automatically from the layout of the CellDesigner file.
 MINERVA platform calculates coverage of bigger areas by smaller, and assigns them to appropriate zoom levels.
 For more details see Section Content curation.
-You can turn off the semantic zoom view by going to the Layouts tab in the left panel (functional area), and changing the view to Network (see also Section Layouts).
+You can turn off the semantic zoom view by going to the Overlays tab in the left panel (functional area), and changing the view to Network (see also Section Overlays).

 Right-click in the display area invokes a contextual menu with two options - (see below).

 This functionality allows to annotate contents in the display area.
 Clicking the Add comment button invokes a form that can be filled out by the user and sent to the administrators of the project.
 The field Pinned controls, whether the comment will be visible in the map (see below, left).

 Type field is a drop-down menu, listing elements nearby to the click location.
 This allows to choose and attach the comment to a particular element or interaction (see above, right).

 After sending, and if the field Pinned was set to Yes, the comment becomes visible in the display area, as shown below, to the left (after checking the Comments checkbox, see Comments).

 Clicking on the comment bubble displays annotated element and the text of the comment (see above, right).
 Name and email are not disclosed, they will be accessible only to project and platform administrators (see Admin manual - Comments).